A 3D model-based approach for fitting masks to faces in the wild: Experimental results

 \subsection{Masked-face recognition accuracy}

 We compared the verification accuracies by training a network with mask augmented images from different methods.

 As in~\cite{anwar20}, we created a class-balanced random subset of VGGFace2~\cite{cao18} for training, with 42 images for each of the 8,631 identities.
-For each augmentation method, we fitted masks to 362,502 faces and used them with the original non-masked subset for training over 30 epochs.
-The ``no augmentation'' setting was trained with the non-masked subset only but for 60 epochs to compensate for halved number of training images.
-Across all settings, we used the ResNet-50 backbone, and applied normalized softmax loss~\cite{wang17} for training.
+For each augmentation method, we fitted masks to 362,502 faces and used them with the original non-masked subset for training over 25 epochs.
+The ``no augmentation'' setting was trained with the non-masked subset only but for 50 epochs to compensate for halved number of training images.
+Across all settings, we used the ResNet-50 backbone, and applied basic softmax loss for training.

-We set the initial learning rate to $10^{-1}$, and slowed the learning rate by factor of 10 at specified epochs (16, 32, 42, 52 for baseline, 8, 16, 21, 26 for others).
+We set the initial learning rate to $10^{-1}$, and slowed the learning rate by factor of 10 at specified epochs (16, 28, 40 for ``no augmentation'' and 8, 14, 20 for others).
 We set momentum to 0.9 and weight decay to 5e-4 as in~\cite{deng19}.
-We used batch size of 128 for baseline and 256 (128 non-masked + 128 masked) for others, distributed over 4 Nvidia RTX 2080~Ti GPUs.
+We used batch size of 256 for ``no augmentation'' and 512 (256 non-masked + 256 masked) for others, distributed over 8 Nvidia RTX 2080~Ti GPUs.

 For evaluation, we utilized authors-provided 848 test pairs for MFR2, and created 6,000 unique test pairs (50\% genuine) for each MFW-mini setting.
-For detailed analysis, we varied types of tested face pairs, namely non-masked (N+N), masked and non-masked (M+N), masked (M+M) and mixed.
+For detailed analysis, we varied types of tested face pairs, namely non-masked (N+N), masked and non-masked (M+N), masked (M+M).
 In each pair, we extracted 2,048-d feature vectors and calculated the angle between them.
 For each method on each setting, we deduced the acceptance threshold $\phi$ at which the equal error rate holds~(FAR=FRR), and reported the sum of true positives and true negatives over the total number of test pairs.

 Table~\ref{tbl:verification_accuracies} shows WearMask3D achieves state-of-the-art recognition accuracy when test pairs include real masked faces.
 On the other hand, the network with no augmentation performs best for non-masked face pairs, implying better network training is required to cover all verification cases.